 The creative industry is the second largest industry in the world, with the UK design sector leading in Europe.
-The UK creative industries as a whole at £76.9 billion a year – contributing an incredible £8.8 million to the UK economy every hour.
-The UK creative sector as a whole is up nearly 10% from last year, growing at three times the rate of the wider UK economy – but design itself is growing at double that rate.
+The UK creative industries as a whole are valued at £76.9 billion per year – contributing an incredible £8.8 million to the UK economy every hour.
+The UK creative sector is growing at three times the rate of the wider UK economy – but design itself is growing at double that rate.
 This is fantastic news for the creative industries, and for our pupils studying Design and Technology.

 Key Stage 3